8n8/bigwebthing/README.md

 			- message (unique int)
 			- from (blob)
 			- time
+			- hash (blob)
-			- signature
+			- signature (blob)
 	outgoing/
+		<message ID>/
 			A flat folder of small chunked blobs to be uploaded to the server and deleted when done.
 This is so that uploads can be resumed if the program is shut down part-way through a send. incoming/
 		<some unique ID>/
 			+ the header file, called 'header'